 myasthenia gravis; or

-To make sure you can safely take Cuvposa, tell your doctor if you have any of these other conditions:
+To make sure Cuvposa is safe for you, tell your doctor if you have ever had:

-a stomach disorder such as hiatal hernia, reflux disease, or slow digestion;
+a stomach disorder such as ulcerative colitis, hiatal hernia, reflux disease, or slow digestion;

 a colostomy or ileostomy;

-Take Cuvposa on an empty stomach, at least 1 hour before or 2 hours after a meal.
+You may need to take Cuvposa on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Follow the instructions provided with your medicine.

 What happens if I miss a dose?